-Sole proprietorship VS Private Limited Company in Hong Kong : everything you need to know
+Sole proprietorship VS Private Limited Company in Hong Kong: Everything you need to know

+A sole-proprietorship is an unincorporated business which does not have any ‘’legal personality’’, as compared with a private limited company, which has its own legal personality upon its incorporation at the Companies Registry.
 A sole-proprietorship is conducted by one person only, i.e. the sole-proprietor.
 No other investors can ‘’invest’’ into the business.
 In comparison, a private limited company may have up to 50 shareholders, who are able to contribute to the share capital of the company.

 While the sole-proprietor gets all the profits accruing from the business, he is wholly and personally liable for the debts incurred in the business and must take up all the risks inherent in the conduct of such activity.
+On the other hand, shareholders in a private limited company are liable only to the extent of their initial investments/contributions into the company.

 The main differences between a sole-proprietorship and a limited company are set out below: